 - If the servlet is called for the first time, the container will load and initiate one servlet instance.
 You can do initialization actions in its

 service(ServletRequest req, ServletResponse resp)method, and transfer client data to it by ServletRequest object.

-- Client request will be transferred to different method of servlet by http request method.
-For example, if request use http get method, then doGet(HttpServletRequest req, HttpServletResponse resp) will be called, if request use http post method, then doPost(HttpServletRequest req, HttpServletResponse resp) will be called etc.
+- Client requests will be transferred to the different methods of servlet by the HTTP request method.
+For example, if the request uses the HTTP get method, then

-doPost()etc according to http request method.
-So servlet is designed in single instance pattern and it is not thread safe.
-You had better not use instance variable to save values which you do not want to share between multiple thread.
+doPost()etc according to the HTTP request method.
+So servlet is designed in a single instance pattern and it is not thread-safe.
+You had better not use an instance variable to save values that you do not want to share between multiple threads.

 destroy()method will be called before that.
 You can write resource release java code such as close database connection, save data to files, etc in the

 - service() is called when client request come in.